Get insider access

 See our review

-8. Best Mouse For Portable Use
+8. Best Travel Mouse

-For a portable option or the best travel mouse for laptops, we recommend the Razer Pro Click Mini, a compact version of the Razer Pro Click.
+For a portable option or a travel mouse for laptops, we recommend the Razer Pro Click Mini, a compact version of the Razer Pro Click.
 This mouse has a symmetrical shape, which is great whether you're right- or left-handed.
 It feels very well-built, features multi-device pairing with up to four devices, and has nearly silent buttons.
 Its scroll wheel has left and right tilt inputs, and you can toggle the scroll wheel between a precise notched scrolling mode or a free-scrolling mode, a feature the original lacks.
 Uniquely, you can power this mouse with one or two AA batteries, though using one will give you less than Razer's advertised maximum battery life of 700 hours.

 While marketed more as an everyday use and productivity-focused mouse, it's also surprisingly capable of delivering impressive gaming performance, so it's worth considering if you're also a frequent laptop gamer.
 If you're a MacBook user, note that while this mouse is fully compatible with macOS, the customization software isn't.
-We recommend the Logitech Pebble M350 for a cheaper, more straightforward travel option.
+We recommend the Logitech Pebble Mouse 2 M350s for a cheaper, more straightforward travel option.
 It doesn't have anywhere near the same level of performance and has only basic productivity features, but it's very slim and portable and is significantly less expensive.

 See our review